gvwilson/sensibleadventures/cloudherd/new.md

 And when he told them about the two royalist rangers they had captured, and that one of them was on the loose, she didn't even break stride.
-"Major Bonzon will handle it, I'm sure," she said.
+"Colonel Bonzon will handle it, I'm sure," she said.

 As short as the princess was, she moved briskly, and didn't seem fazed at all by the thin mountain air.
-Major Bonzon stayed beside her, his hand never far from the hilt of his sword, while the half-dozen soldiers that Noxy now realized were bodyguards kept pace ahead and behind.
+Colonel Bonzon stayed beside her, his hand never far from the hilt of his sword, while the half-dozen soldiers that Noxy now realized were bodyguards kept pace ahead and behind.
 The villagers trailed behind like the tail of a comet, with